-From remote Australia to the edgy world of film and entertainment, Rebel Films has emerged as a key player in the Australian television industry.
+Born from a union of remote bush experience and the edgy world of film and entertainment Rebel Films has emerged as a key player in the Australian television industry.
 Established in 1998 by writer/director David Batty and producer Jeni McMahon, Rebel Films produces innovative television for audiences throughout Australia and the international arena.

 Rebel Films’ mission is to deliver fresh, energetic and entertaining documentaries that celebrate the human spirit.
-Enthusiastic and with a warm sense of humour, this irrepressible production team brings to the screen stories and characters that surprise, inspire and continually delight.
-It’s raw and off the edge filmmaking at its best.
+With shameless enthusiasm and a warm sense of humour this irrepressible production team brings to the screen stories and characters that surprise, inspire and continually delight.
+This is keen spirit, raw and off the edge filmmaking at its best.

 After seven years based in Broome, Rebel Films are now based in Melbourne and have established a position in the industry as an innovative, resourceful and efficient company producing high quality, sought after broadcast content.